Bevan Sharpless: Early life

 Sharpless was born to Ethel Mae Bevan and Albert Wayne Sharpless on August 2, 1904, in Chester Heights, Pennsylvania, the only child of the marriage.
 He attended Swarthmore High School then Swarthmore College, graduating in 1926 with an A.B. degree in mathematics.
 In 1923, he traveled with a group from the college to Yerbanis, Mexico to witness an eclipse of September 10, 1923, and again to New Haven, Connecticut, to observe the solar eclipse of January 24, 1925.
-He married Ethel May Gamble (1904-2002) on September 10, 1927, in Glenolden, Pennsylvania.
+He married Ethel May Gamble on September 10, 1927, in Glenolden, Pennsylvania.

 Early career

 For two years after graduation, Sharpless worked as an actuary.
-He received a temporary appointment with the United States Naval Observatory on August 16, 1928; this became a permanent appointment as a junior astronomer on January 16, 1929.
+He received a temporary appointment with the United States Naval Observatory (USNO) on August 16, 1928; this became a permanent appointment as a junior astronomer on January 16, 1929.
 At the beginning of 1930, he was elected a member of the American Astronomical Society.
-He was a member of a USNO expedition to Niuafo'ou in the Tonga Islands to make observations of the solar eclipse of October 21, 1930.
+He was a member of a USNO expedition to Niuafoʻou in the Tonga Islands to make observations of the solar eclipse of October 21, 1930.